Axway/amplify-fusion-labs/apification/README.md

     > Note that the resource path must be unique for your tenant.
 Since you are most likely working in a shared environment, you may want to prefix the resource path with your initials to make it unique (e.g. lb_invoices) \
   ![HTTPS Server component](images/lab2-https-server-component.png)
     > Note that we still need to connect the response to the HTTP/S Server component but we'll do that shortly after we've defined the response variable
-* Click the plus button to add a Database Select component and expand the bottom panel
+* Click the `+`button to add a Database Select component and expand the bottom panel
   * We need to create a database connection for our Postgres database so click Add next to the Connection picker and give your connection a name and description (e.g. Neon Postgres DB)
     * Select PostgreSQL as Database Type and set the version you used for the database creation (default is 15.x)
     * Update the connection URL with jdbc:postgresql://_`server`_/_`databaseName`_ with `host` and `database name` that you wrote down after database creation (default postgresql port 5432 is not required in the URL)